Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Newtonian Limit

-These equations admit only functions of the spatial coordinates as solutions.
-As these equations are part of the system~(\ref{subeq:basis}), it can be concluded that the gauge modes, $\psi_{|i}$, given by~(\ref{eq:gauge-mode-upar}), are the only solutions of equations~(\ref{eq:ui-par-p0}).
-Consequently, it can be deduced that
+In a universe filled with a nonrelativistic fluid, we have $w\ll1$ and $\beta^{2}\ll1$.
+Neglecting the quantities $w$ and $\beta^{2}$ with respect to the constants of order one in the momentum conservation law~(\ref{eq:mom2}), yields

-In the absence of pressure, local pressure gradients are nonexistent.
-Consequently, the emergence of local fluid flows is precluded.
-This implies that
+The second equation is derived by lowering the index $i$ in the first equation using the background metric $g_{\nul ij}$ and the relation $\dot{g}_{\nul ij} = 2Hg_{\nul ij}$.
+Accordingly, the evolution of density perturbations is highly dependent upon the presence of pressure gradients, represented by~$p_{\een|j}$, where $p_{\een}$ is given by~(\ref{eq:p1}).
+In a \emph{pressureless} fluid, i.e., when $w=0$ and $\beta=0$, however, the result is

-Therefore, in the event of a zero fluid flow, the density perturbations are observed to remain static.
-It can be concluded that the second requirement is fulfilled by the limits~(\ref{eq:non-rel-lim})--(\ref{eq:e-phys-static}).
+The second equation has solutions that are only functions of the spatial coordinates.
+Since these equations are part of the system~(\ref{subeq:basis}) that is invariant under the gauge transformation~(\ref{func}) with $\xi^{\mu}(t,\bm{x})$ given by~(\ref{eq:synchronous}), it can be inferred that the gauge modes given by~(\ref{eq:gauge-mode-upar}), are the only solutions to equations~(\ref{eq:ui-par-p0}).
+Therefore, it can be concluded that

-Given that the physical parts of the spatial components of the fluid four-velocity are identically zero, only the gauge modes $\psi_{|i}$ remain.
-It can thus be concluded with confidence that the gauge modes may be taken to be equal to zero without any loss of physical information.
-Taking $\hat{u}_{\een i}=\psi_{|i}=0$ implies that $\psi$ is an arbitrary infinitesimal constant.
-Upon substituting $\psi=C$ into the expressions~(\ref{eq:synchronous}), the result is that the relativistic gauge transformation between synchronous coordinates reduces in the limits given in~(\ref{eq:non-rel-lim}) to the gauge transformation of Newtonian gravitation:
+In other words, in the absence of pressure, local pressure gradients~$p_{\een|i}$ are nonexistent, so local fluid flows are impossible.
+Thus, in the Newtonian limit, density perturbations are independent of time, that is, they are \emph{static}.
+The remaining part of this section examines the consequences of the limit~(\ref{eq:non-rel-lim}).

-This implies that within the Newtonian theory of gravitation, there is the possibility of shifting the time coordinate and selecting the spatial coordinates at will.
-In accordance with the expressions~(\ref{eq:gauge-trans-newt}), the third requisite is thereby fulfilled.
+Since the components~(\ref{eq:non-rel-lim}) of the fluid velocity are zero, only the gauge modes $\hat{u}_{\een i}=\psi_{|i}$ remain.
+We can set these gauge modes to zero without losing any physical information.
+Substituting $\psi_{|i}=0$ into the expressions~(\ref{eq:synchronous}) yields $\xi^{0}=C$ and $\xi^{i}=\chi^{i}$, implying that the relativistic gauge transformation~(\ref{func}) reduces to the gauge transformation of Newtonian gravity:

-The fourth and final requirement will now be discussed.
-Given that $u^i_{\een\phys}=0$ and $\hat{u}^i_{\een}=0$, it follows that $\vartheta_\een:=u^k_{\een\mid k}=0$.
-By combining this result with~(\ref{eq:e-phys-static}), the linearized Einstein equations and conservation laws~(\ref{subeq:pertub-gi-flat}) are reduced to
+Thus, we arrive at the well-known fact that in Newtonian gravity, we can freely select the spatial coordinates and shift the time coordinate at will, and that space and time are independent of each other.